Are you a city dweller itching to move towards an off grid life? If so, you need to get started on off grid living preparation.

 4. Examine Your Energy and Water Options

-As part of your off grid living preparation, you'll need to know about the available energy options in your area.
+As part of your off grid living preparation, you'll need to know about the available off grid energy and power system options in your area.

 Pay special attention to the quality of available drinking water.
 We get all of our water from the lake that we live on.
 However, we filter it.
 Read my full Big Berkey water filter review for more info.

 Read More: Our Off Grid Water System in Winter

 5. Work Out How You’ll Provide Your Food Supply